socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 5. *Specify operation responsibilities and data formats to yield a [Refined Endpoint List](../artifact-templates/SDPR-RefinedEndpointList.md)* and *map the endpoints to existing or new API providers*.
     * If needed, *decompose monolithic backends into (micro-)services* (@Newman:2015) to promote flexibility and scalability if these are desired qualities and your software engineering (and operations) toolbox is rich and mature enough.
+    * Criteria-based decomposition approaches such as those listed under Step 3 as well legacy modernization and transformation techniques can be used.
+See for instance the [Strangler Fig Application](https://martinfowler.com/bliki/StranglerFigApplication.html) approach described by Martin Fowler and ["Working Effectively with Legacy Code"](https://www.infoq.com/podcasts/working-effectively-legacy-code/) by Michael Feathers. <!-- TODO (v13) fact check -->
     * [*Refactor*](https://www.ifs.hsr.ch/Architectural-Refactoring-for.12044.0.html?&L=4) (@Zimmermann:2017) the preliminary architecture from the previous steps along the way (including the remote facades and DTOs).
 Document and justify these conceptual and technology-related architectural decisions and add the resulting architectural decision records to the decision log from Steps 3 and 4. <!-- TODO (v2): cite S. Newman's 2nd book instead of first one -->

 6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL, or gRPC; message exchange formats such as JSON and XML) and implement stubs (or a minimum viable API product).